The Earliest Records

 - Anne (1635-?) christened 1635 at Hexton, Herts, married 1661 to Edmund NEELE by licence of St Albans.

 FINCH of South London

 Thomas FINCH, Chandler of East Sheen in Mortlake, Surrey (1685-1744).
 Present on Redbourn lineage 2 of FINCH.
 Born in Luton, was orphaned in 1688, and seems to have been brought up by mother’s family (LAWRENCES) in Shillington.
 Moved to Mortlake ~1719.
-Married 1720 Elizabeth FREEMAN (?-1767), and died 6 May 1744.
+Married 1720 Elizabeth FREEMAN (?-1767) by licence of the bishop of London and died 6 May 1744.
 Will proved by Prerogative Court of Canterbury.
 They had three sons and two daughters:

 - Lawrence FINCH (1723-1723)